oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 3) every instance has finite nesting depth.

-There is no restriction on reference edges, so any container cycles in a model can be broken by converting containers to references.
+There is no restriction on reference edges, so any container cycles in a model can be broken by converting one or more containers to references.

 Logical models are undirected graphs, and a few results from graph theory are useful when constructing information models from logical models: